 Centenary College is an equal opportunity educational institution.
 The College does not discriminate on the basis of race, color, creed, national of ethnic origin, religion, gender, age, marital status, veteran’s status, disability or sexual orientation in the administration of its educational policies, recruitment or admission of students, scholarships, grant or loan programs, athletic or other College-administered programs, employment procedures, training programs, promotion policies or other related personnel practices.
 The College follows the guidelines for records established by the Family Educational Rights and Privacy Act (1974).

-The College's designated coordinator for compliance with Section 504 of the Rehabilitation Act of 1973, Title IX of the Educational Amendment of 1972 and the Internal Revenue Service is Mr. Bill Ballard, Vice President for Finance and Administration.
+The College's designated coordinator for compliance with Section 504 of the Rehabilitation Act of 1973, Title IX of the Educational Amendment of 1972 and the Internal Revenue Service is Karen Soul, Vice Provost for Academic Affairs.